 The showstopper of day five is undeniably Kalua Vinayak.
 Earned by an initial steep climb, this heavily-gifted temple rests among a spectacular view of Kedarnath, Chaukhamba, Neelkantha, Trishul and Nanda Ghunti.
 At 14,200ft, your 4km trek for the day has brought you to Bagwabasa, the official Base Camp for Roopkund.
 You’re ready to climb.

-The day six summit push begins roughly around 2:00am and the iced, rocky switchbacks up to the lake present a 6km arduous climb for many, oftentimes requiring crampons.
+The day six summit push begins roughly around 2:00 am, and the iced, rocky switchbacks up to the lake present a 6 km arduous climb for many, often requiring crampons.
 The goal of this night hike is to avoid sunlight creating a slippery surface from the half-melted ice, but the reward is priceless.
 Roopkund stands before you at 15,750ft in all its glory, skeletons scattered in the snow and nestled at the bottom of the lake.

-Now these bones are estimated to belong to roughly 300 biologically separate skeletons, which have been carbon dated back 1,200 years to 9th century A.D.
+Now, these bones are estimated to belong to roughly 300 biologically separate skeletons, which have been carbon-dated back 1,200 years to 9th century A.D.
 The mystery?
 No one knows who they were or why they were there.
-There are theories ranging from angry gods punishing armies to a freak hailstorm killing migrants, but one fact can be confirmed- they all died from sustaining hole-punching injuries to their skulls.
+Theories are ranging from angry gods punishing armies to a freak hailstorm killing migrants, but one fact can be confirmed- they all died from sustaining hole-punching injuries to their skulls.

 The day ends with a 10km descent back to Bedni Bugyal, from which you descend 11km into the charming village of Wan the next day.
 Be sure to allow time to chat with the locals, who may invite you in for a cup of chai, and explore the temples hidden beneath towering pine trees.
-From Wan, a jeep can be arranged to either Lohajung or another point of connectivity.
+From Wan, you can arrange a jeep to either Lohajung or another point of connectivity.

 You know you want to trek to Roopkund, just don’t know how to start?
-The journey to Lohajung can be easily sorted by hiring a jeep from the hub of Haldwani/Kathgodam for roughly 900 INR.
+The journey to Lohajung, you can easily sort by hiring a jeep from the hub of Haldwani/Kathgodam for roughly 900 INR.
 The ride generally takes 12 hours from that point.
 Kathgodam and Haldwani can be reached by bus or train from Delhi.

 Preparing for Roopkund Trek

 This is a high-altitude trek.
-Since the Roopkund trail does include a maximum altitude of 5,029 meters and is categorized as a moderate trek, it is highly advisable that those who attempt it ensure that they have previously hiked in mountains, preferably to a height of at least 3,000 meters, so that unwanted AMS symptoms can be avoided.
+Since the Roopkund trail does include a maximum altitude of 5,029 meters and is a moderate trek, it is highly advisable that those who attempt it ensure that they have previously hiked in the high mountains.
+Preferably to a height of at least 3,000 meters, so that to avoid any unwanted AMS symptoms.

-The more acclimatized prior to this trip you can be, the easier and more enjoyable your time will be here.
-Trekkers should be physically fit and be actively working out at home in order to prepare for this adventure.
+The more acclimatized you can be, the easier and more enjoyable your time will be here.
+Trekkers should be physically fit and be actively working out at home to prepare for this adventure.
 In general, individuals should be able to run 5km in 25-30 min or walk continuously for 10km.